enicanor/My-Portfolio/README.md

 - Open-source labs using **Elastic**, **Wazuh**, **MITRE ATT&CK**, and **Kali Linux**
 - Online learning via **Coursera**, **Udemy**, and **TryHackMe**
-- Structured training through **GUIDEM**, whose CDTH and VAPT programs gave me hands-on exposure to cyber defense, threat detection, and SOC practices
+- Real--world training through **GUIDEM**, whose CDTH and VAPT programs gave me hands-on exposure to cyber defense, threat detection, and SOC practices

 I share this openly to encourage:
 - **Veterans and professionals** considering a career shift into cybersecurity